aurae-runtime/aurae/docs/stdlib/index.md

 ### What are functions?

-A function is a discreet piece of functionality designed to execute on the "backend," or directly by an Aurae Daemon server.
+A function is a discreet piece of functionality designed to execute on the "backend", or directly by an Aurae Daemon server.

 The library is designed to be executed procedurally and quickly.
 Many function calls per second is a reasonable expectation for any client.